w314/notes/javaNotes/javaQA.md

 `Methods` are blocks of reusable code.

-### 30-1.30 What are some of the benefits of Java?
+### 30 benefits of Java What are some of the benefits of Java?

 - platform independent,
 - has a C-language inspired syntax